Powerlearnproject/se-assignment-8-pitching-a-software-project-lordfinesse808/README.md

 7. Business Model:
    - Describe the components of a business model that should be presented in a software project pitch.
 How does a well-defined business model benefit your pitch?

-8. Implementation Plan:
-   - What should be included in the implementation plan section of your pitch?
-Why is it important to outline a clear implementation strategy?
    - Ans :
      A well-defined business model is crucial for a software project pitch because it demonstrates the project's viability and sustainability.
 It showcases how the software will generate revenue and achieve long-term success.
 Here are the key components of a business model you should present in your pitch: